Jakob-Bach/DS-Lab-2023/README.md

 - `predict_tree.py` uses a `sklearn` decision tree (you can easily switch the model).
   The only preprocessing is encoding of categorical features.

-## Task 2a: Active Learining for SAT Solving
+## Task 2a: Active Learning for SAT Solving

 This task stems from the field of [SAT solving](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem).
 We use features of SAT instances from the [Global Benchmark Database (`GBD`)](https://gbd.iti.kit.edu/)